anthonyjgs/Discord-DnD-Bot/README.md

 spells should be easy, just need a chat command that calls a `use()` function for a chosen item, or a `cast()` function for a spell.

-While the actual user experience is too minimal to be of useful yet, the vast majority of my work has been on making an extensively modular foundation for this project with the intention that it will be worked on in the future.
+While the actual UI is minimal, the vast majority of my work has been on making an extensively modular foundation for this project with the goal of having something that can be expanded on in the future.

 ## Installation and Setup:
 First, you must have nodejs installed, with npm (usually comes with it):